Why Choose a .BR Domain for Your Business in Brazil?

 With household consumption and investment increasing progressively, these projections are highly probable.
 And with a booming economy, Brazil offers vast opportunities for entrepreneurs, start-ups, and investors.

 If you're looking to start a business venture in Brazil, a website with a .BR domain can help you establish your business and grow your market base faster.

 1. What is a .BR Domain?

 .BR is the country-code top-level domain of Brazil.
-Its registry and operation is managed by the Brazilian Network Information Center (BNIC).
+Its registry and operation are managed by the Brazilian Network Information Center (BNIC).
 The use of this ccTLD is granted only to legal entities in Brazil.
 Citizens, residents, businesses, or organizations must abide by strict guidelines for all domain registrants.

-Other extensions available for .BR include the following:
+Other possible .BR extensions are the following:

-2. Why Register a .BR Domain
+3. Why Register a .BR Domain?

-1. A .BR domain establishes your credibility
+3.1 A .BR domain establishes your credibility

 The use of this domain extension is granted only to individuals, companies, and other entities that are legally operating in Brazil.
 So, having this extension shows the legality of your business and helps build your credibility in the country.